Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 Silicone sealant (optional)Waterproofing screw holes

-Tip: Always read the user manual specific to your Garmin model before starting.
+Tip: Always read the user manual specific to your Garmin model before starting your installation.

 1.2 Choose the Right Mounting Type